LEA Preparation for 2016–2017 Preliminary IDEA-B LEA MOE Compliance Reviews

 - A decrease in the enrollment of children with disabilities

-- An exceptionally costly program to a particular child with a disability is the amount greater than $9290.
+- An exceptionally costly program to a particular child with a disability is a program with a cost greater than $9,570.

 - The termination of costly expenditures for long-term purchases, such as the acquisition of equipment or the construction of school facilities